lktslionel/CFPs/README.md

 He enjoys sharing his knowledge with others by speaking at conferences/meetups.

+---

+I'm a Founder/CEO, Speaker and DevOps & Cloud Architect with more than a decade of experience working in the IT industry.
+I'm a pragmatic polyglot software engineer who's passionate about technologies, innovations, and helping others grow either their carrier or their business.

 ## Contact

 | Github  | Twitter  | LinkedIn  |